quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Use of QUIC's connecction ID for NAT mappings is not a viable approach to extend operational limits of deployed NATs as the connection ID is not guaranteed to be constant over the lifetime of a connection.
-Endpoints may begin using new connection IDs at will at any time during the connection As such, the use of the connection ID to multiplex connections over a single address and port would cause the connectivity to break when the connection ID changes to a value that does not have
+Endpoints may begin using new connection IDs at will at any time during the connection.
+As such, the use of the connection ID to multiplex connections over a single address and port would cause the connectivity to break when the connection ID changes to a value that does not have